lambdaclass/mina_bridge/README.md

     make deploy_batcher_payment_service
     ```

-    `contracts/script/output/holesky/alignedlayer_deployment_output.json` will have two new fields: `addresses.batcherPaymentService` and `addresses.batcherPaymentServiceImplementation`.
+    The file `contracts/script/output/holesky/alignedlayer_deployment_output.json` will have two new fields: `addresses.batcherPaymentService` and `addresses.batcherPaymentServiceImplementation`.

 1. Pay the batcher: